RESEARCH STARTER

 Magnetic Field Production

-The direct study of the earth's magnetic field began in the 1600's.
+The direct study of the Earth's magnetic field began in the 1600s.
 This study involves the measurement of the field with scientific instruments and subsequent analysis of the resulting data.
-Four centuries is a very small fraction of the 4.6 billion years that the earth has existed; thus, direct study affords scientists very little understanding of the nature of the field over long periods of time.
-It is useful to know what happened to the earth's magnetic field in those billions of years before the present, because the field can be a source of information about conditions on the earth's surface and its interior.
+Four centuries is a very small fraction of the 4.6 billion years that the Earth has existed; thus, direct study affords scientists very little understanding of the nature of the field over long periods of time.
+It is useful to know what happened to the Earth's magnetic field in those billions of years before the present, because the field can be a source of information about conditions on the Earth's surface and its interior.
 Magnetic minerals in rocks serve as recording devices, giving scientists clues regarding the nature of the ancient magnetic field.

 A moving electric charge, such as an electron, produces a magnetic field that is the ultimate source of any larger magnetic field.
 An atom is composed of a nucleus, with its protons and neutrons, and the electrons that surround the nucleus.
-The protons do not orbit within the nucleus, but their spinning does produce a small magnetic field, which is cancelled out if there is an even number of protons.
+The protons do not orbit within the nucleus, but their spinning does produce a small magnetic field, which is canceled out if there is an even number of protons.
 The electrons, however, orbit the nucleus, and this movement produces a weak magnetic field.
 In addition, the electrons spin on their axes, and this activity also gives rise to a small magnetic field.

 Types of Magnetism

 Because all atoms have electrons orbiting and spinning, one might think that all materials should have a permanent magnetic field, but the situation is more complicated.
 Strictly speaking, every material is magnetic, but there are different types of magnetism.
 Some materials are paramagnetic: When they are placed in an external magnetic field, the atoms align with the field.
 The atoms act as small compasses, orienting with the field, and the material is magnetized; the magnetic fields produced by the atom's electrons add to the intensity of the external field.
 When the external field is removed, however, the atom's orientation becomes randomized because of vibrations caused by heat, and the material is consequently demagnetized.
-Many materials, such as quartz, are paramagnetic and are not able to record the earth's magnetic field.
+Many materials, such as quartz, are paramagnetic and are not able to record the Earth's magnetic field.

 A much smaller number of minerals are ferromagnetic.
 There are various types of ferromagnetism, but the underlying principle is the same.
 In ferromagnetic materials, an external magnetic field again aligns the atoms parallel to the field, and the material is magnetized.
 When the field is removed, however, the atoms remain aligned, and the substance retains its magnetization; it is “permanently” magnetized.
 Actually, the substance can be demagnetized by heating or stress.
 Dropping a bar magnet on the floor or striking it with a hammer will demagnetize it slightly.
 The shock randomizes some of the atoms so that they cease to contribute to the overall magnetic field.
 The heating of a magnet above its Curie temperature also destroys its magnetization by randomizing the atoms and making the material paramagnetic.
-As the temperature drops below the Curie point, the material becomes slightly re-magnetized, because the weak field of the earth aligns some of the atoms.
+As the temperature drops below the Curie point, the material becomes slightly re-magnetized, because the weak field of the Earth aligns some of the atoms.

 In ferromagnetic materials, atoms are not all aligned in one direction; rather, they are found in aligned groups, called domains.
 Under a microscope, the domains are barely visible.
 Within a particular domain, the atoms are aligned, but all the domains are not aligned in the same direction.
 A “permanent” magnetic material that is unmagnetized has all the domains randomly aligned, and the overall field cancels to zero.
 When placed in a magnetic field, some of the domains realign parallel to the direction of the field and stay aligned after the field is removed.
 It is these domains that give the material its overall magnetization.
 If a high enough magnetic field is applied, all the domains align with the field, and the magnetization has reached its saturation point; the strength of the material's magnetic field is at a maximum.
 One of the areas of research for physicists is the quest for materials that have high magnetic field strengths but with less material.
 Such materials are useful in making small, but powerful, electric motors.